How To: Proper Deadlift Technique

 How to fix: Start by using a lighter load and focus on locking your abs into place (i.e. engaging your core).
 To do this, get into the starting position and tighten your abs as if someone was about to punch you in the stomach.
 This tightening motion will help you protect your spine and maintain a beautiful flat back throughout the motion.
 You can also sync this action with your breath by inhaling at the top of the deadlift motion, and exhaling as you finish.

 Now you are ready to get after it!
-Drop a comment below if you have any questions or additional tips to share!
+Drop a comment below if you have any questions!